Detecting and forecasting tipping points from sample variance alone: Introduction

 The goal of this study is to provide a method that, using only the sample variance (which is a widely used scalar EWS), statistically tests whether a bifurcation is being approached and at which value of the control parameter, $u$, it will occur.
 We call this method TIPMOC (TIpping via Power-law fits and MOdel Comparison).
 TIPMOC monitors the sample variance as $u$ gradually changes, potentially toward a bifurcation.
 TIPMOC stops once it concludes that a bifurcation is imminent, outputting a future value of $u$ as predicted bifurcation point.
 Otherwise, TIPMOC terminates when it processes all available data, concluding that no impending bifurcation is detected.
 We do so by taking advantage of the mathematical property that some scalar EWSs, represented by the sample variance, diverge according to a particular power-law as a bifurcation point is approached.
 We fit such a power-law function to the observed pairs ($u$, $\hat{V}$), where $\hat{V}$ is the sample variance (see Fig.~\ref{fig:schem-powerlaw-fit} for a schematic) and compare a power-law divergence model versus alternative model, based on the ($u$, $\hat{V}$) relationship.
-Despite the simplicity of the approach, the method performs reasonably well for a range of dynamical systems and across a battery of stress tests.
+Despite the simplicity of the approach, the method performs reasonably well for a range of dynamical systems and across a battery of stress tests, whereas our numerical results also show that the accuracy of estimating the bifurcation point is limited in many cases.